Mazen-Elaraby/DeepSORT/README.md

 # DeepSORT
-An Object tracking Algorithm on the DeepSORT algorithm &amp; a YOLOv8 Detector
+An Object Tracking Algorithm based on the DeepSORT algorithm &amp; a YOLOv8 Detector

 ## introduction